10 Best Non-Lethal Self Defense Weapons

 Very similar to the tactical pen, the Kubotan is also lightweight, easy to carry, simple to use, and quite effective when used with defensive intention.
 You can use these types of weapons against the sternum to back someone up or, in the worst-case scenario, against the neck or face to deter a more severe attack.
 Kubotans can be carried easily in purses or pockets, and they fit nicely onto keychains.

 In lieu of a physical weapon, these noise-based weapons can be quite effective in defending an attack.
-Not only are personal safety alarms piercing to an attacker’s ears, potentially causing confusion and disorientation to ward off an attack, they also alert passersby and other potential witnesses so as to diminish an attacker’s opportunity to freely carry out an assault.
+Not only are personal safety alarms piercing an attacker’s ears, potentially causing confusion and disorientation to ward off an attack, but they also alert passersby and other potential witnesses so as to diminish an attacker’s opportunity to freely carry out an assault.
 Easy to carry, legal everywhere, and totally safe to deploy, personal safety alarms can truly be lifesavers.

 When no other weapons exist, you always have your hands and feet to ward off an attack.
 Of course, martial arts or self-defense training is highly recommended to use your hands and feet effectively in a self-defense scenario.
 However, without training, just remember a few key tips: strike towards soft target areas, such as the groin, throat, and eyes; strike as hard as you can until you have safely escaped the attack; do not give up, keep fighting in whatever way you can; and finally, protect your head at all times, since we cannot fight when we are asleep and we don’t want an attacker taking away our consciousness.

 These 10 weapons can provide non-lethal means to defend against a variety of attacks.
 Know your laws, your particular anticipated environments, and your physical capabilities to determine which of these weapons are suitable for you.
 All of these defensive weapons can be found here at The Home Security Superstore, so equip yourself as soon as possible.
 Good luck and stay safe!